We'll discuss how to get rid of:

 With Admiral’s Home Emergency Cover, your home will be made safe and secure during an emergency.

-Our cover includes getting rid of rats, mice, wasps and hornets, if there is evidence of an infestation in your home
+Our cover includes getting rid of rats, mice, wasps, grey squirrels, cockroaches and hornets, if there's evidence of an infestation in your home.